readdy/h5rd/README.md

-# h5rd - a leightweight hdf5 wrapper
+# h5rd - a lightweight hdf5 wrapper

 h5rd provides c++11 (or later) header-only access to some of the functionality of hdf5.
 It supports creating/opening groups, writing data sets of native or also array and compound types with the possibility